MESTO25/colcon_ws/README.md

 Excute the packages:

-First source the install where the colcon build has stored the files:
+First source the install where the colcon build has stored the files:/.
 Source ROS2:

 	source /opt/ros/humble/setup.bash